puppetlabs/bolt/documentation/experimental_features.md

 ```

 As you can see, when you configure output to stream, Bolt might print to the console twice:
 once as the actions are running, and again after Bolt prints the results.
+You can prevent
+Bolt from printing the results once the action has completed by specifying the `--no-verbose`
+command-line option.

 ## LXD Transport